gkiprono/assignment2/README.md

 - Optional: Take the input from keyboard.
 - Take care of the invalid inputs.
 Exception handling.
-- Get proper result displayed. îThere are XXX file(s) and XXX folder(s) inside folder XXX with extension XXX.î or something user friendly.
+- Get proper result displayed.
+‚ÄùThere are XXX file(s) and XXX folder(s) inside folder XXX with extension XXX.‚Äù or something user friendly.

 Goal is to count markdown files in this project folder